MrYamiTsu/Giga-Balatro_Mod/README.md

 - Snapchat Girl : 1/7 chances to create a Legendary Joker on selling, otherwise -20$
 - T-rex : Create a Tarot every 2 round and destroy a consumable for gaining +5 Mult and +25 Chips if possible
 - Velocyraptor : +6 Mult if hand doesn't contain Ace
+- High Risk, High Reward : X5 Mult on High Card, 1/3 chances to destroy the playing card
 - Shredded Ace : Create an Ace at the start of the round and +1 Mult for each Ace

 *Some Joker has secret interaction with other Jokers*